 Start a chapter journal to track your observations and learnings.
 Answer the following questions in your chapter journal:

 - Have you or someone you know had an experience that required settlement services?

 - Describe the challenge and the solution.
 Who was involved?
 What resources were used?

 Discussion Forum: Share one of your answers on the Discussion Forum.
 Read the posts of your peers, write comments, and ask questions to start a dialogue.

 Every sector has a body of knowledge that is accompanied by sector-specific language and acronyms.
 Sector-specific language can be thought of as a subsector of a familiar language.
 Learning these keywords and acronyms will facilitate the communication of shared knowledge in this course as well in the sector when employed.
 A short “Settlement Sector” language lesson follows.

-These are words that will be encountered in this chapter:
+The following terms will be encountered in this chapter:

 |AAISA||Alberta Association of Immigrant Serving Agencies|